TimmyBen/basic-terraform-templates/simple-setup/README.md

-# A simple VPC containing one EC2 instance and its security group all.
+# A simple VPC containing one EC2 instance and its security group.

 ## This contains the following core AWS resources: